karnaugh-maps

 Common Pitfalls and “The Pro-Tip”

 Even seasoned pros make mistakes.
-Here are the "Gotchas" I tell my students to watch out for:
+Here are the common mistakes I tell my students to watch out for:

 • Floating Inputs: When building your verification circuit on digisim.io, ensure every input of your AND gates is tied to something.
 A floating input in a simulator might behave predictably, but in a real circuit, it’s a recipe for chaos.